-The Company assess at each reporting date as to whether there is an indication that an asset may be impaired or previously recognised impairment losses may no longer be valid.
-If such indication exists, the Company estimates the asset's or CGU's recoverable amount.
+The Company assesses at each reporting date whether there is an indication that a previously recognised impairment loss may no longer be valid.
 A previously recognised impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognised.
-The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years.
+The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, or exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years.